taijeronv/taijeronv_info/content/home/accomplishments.md

 additional classes and expand my program of instruction."""

 [[item]]
 organization = "DynCorp International" organization_url = ""
 title = "Afghan Police Mentor" url = ""
 certificate_url = ""
 date_start = "2011-06-16"
 date_end = "2013-08-15"
 description = """
 I mentored a small unit of 10 Afghan Police in Khowst province who were attached to a US Army brigade.

-  My police unit and I supported the brigade's security operations around FOB Salerno and the outlying areas.
-The Army unit was very thankful that I was there to provide training and mentoring to the police.

 One of my projects was to develop a two-week orientation course that taught the police how to operate with US Army units.
 Among other things, they learned first aid, battle drills, terminology, and planning.

 All of the members successfully completed the course.
 They were very enthusiastic about the training and said it helped them understand what was going on while on patrol, which was my intent. """

 [[item]]
 organization = "United States Military Academy" organization_url = ""
 title = "West Point Simulation Center Manager" url = "" certificate_url = ""
 date_start = "2004-08-15"
 date_end = "2011-06-15"
 description = """
 In 2006 I was asked by the head of the Department of Military Instruction (DMI) to find a game that we could use as a tool to teach tactics.
 Follow Me was the result of that search.
 I contacted the creator of Decisive Action, and together we collaborated on Follow Me.
 Decisive Action is the game that I used at the Command and General Staff College.

 I integrated Follow Me into the DMI tactics curriculum, and we used it to provide a realistic operational environment to make platoon level tactical